TheMandolinian/HashHelix-Ledger/README.md

 **Date:** November 8, 2025 • **Time:** 9:09 PM CST • **Artifact:** IMG_6682.png (spiral screenshot)

-The WDTP was discovered during an exploratory spiral-art session using Grok.
-That screenshot captured the recurrence, the first ~20 values, and the exact moment of discovery — marking the creation of the **HashHelix Singularity**.
+The WDTP emerged from an exploratory spiral-art session with Grok, taken during a search for the perfect mathematical engine for this project.
+A single screenshot preserved the recurrence, its first ~20 values, and the moment of recognition — the instant the HashHelix Singularity was born.

 🔬 **Mathematical Discovery (2025)**
 **The Waresback Residue Locking Conjecture**